 The width of the board is measured across at its widest point.
 The sidecut describes how gradually the sides curve towards the tip and tail.
 Boards with a less aggressive side cut offer superior stability when compared to a board that narrows more dramatically.
 A wide, gently tapering sidecut is one reason the Bluefin Cruise Carbon scores so well in this metric compared to other models.
 The Bluefin also has a convenient kayak conversion kit for more efficient paddling when conditions get really rough.

 Deck padding is also something to consider.
 This is the covering on the top of the board.
 The texture of the deck can affect how comfortable your feet, knees, or hands feel while touring.
 For longer paddles, a smoother and softer deck is desirable.
 The length of the deck pad is an important consideration for those practicing paddle yoga or spending time resting on their boards.
-We particularly liked the feel of pads like that of the Isle Explorer and Gili Komodo because of the simplicity of the texture.
+We particularly liked the feel of the pads on the Isle Explorer and GILI Komodo because of the simplicity of the texture.

 Stable boards are helpful if you're planning to have multiple passengers aboard, need to haul excessive amounts of gear, or plan to practice SUP yoga.
 For an all-around board, the Atoll 11 provides an excellent blend of stability, maneuverability, and glide, earning respectable scores in each rating category as a result.
 The TAHE Beach Shoreline is a shorter board that boasts a wider width and is very stable.